Kangaroo Island shows burn scars on one third of the land mass

 Tweets about this

-Gaurav Panchal RT @NASA: Bushfires have been ravaging Australia's Kangaroo Island, which is home to native wildlife such as sea lions, koalas and endanger… 8 minutes ago
+Bryan RT @NASA: Bushfires have been ravaging Australia's Kangaroo Island, which is home to native wildlife such as sea lions, koalas and endanger… 15 minutes ago

+SpaceDaily Kangaroo Island shows burn scars on one third of the land mass https://t.co/KYUyH9V61D MD (SPX) Jan 08, 2020

 🔥Is renowned for its native wildlife